 That’s All Folks!
 Probably?

 And that just about wraps the left Handed Gibson guitar range up!
-As I say, this guide is correct according to the Gibson website, but there may well be additional models available that aren’t listed there.
+As I say, this guide is correct according to the Gibson website, plus the information given to me by Gibson themselves.

 Ordering Information